amalgama-llc/supply-chain-tutorial-part-1/README.md

-# Step 1: Simple Supply Chain Model
+# Part 1: Simple Supply Chain Model

 ## About
-This repository contains the source code for the [Step 1 in the Supply Chain Simulation Tutorial](https://platform.amalgamasimulation.com/amalgama/SupplyChainTutorial/platform_tutorial_step_1.html).
+This repository contains the source code for the [Part 1 of the Supply Chain Simulation Tutorial](https://platform.amalgamasimulation.com/amalgama/SupplyChainTutorial/sc_tutorial_part_1.html).

 The application simulates the functionality of a simple supply chain.
 A set of experiments is run to find the optimal number of trucks to move cargo among warehouses and stores.